maxbrenner-ai/web-crawler-drl-gnn/README.md

 ![PPO code](/images/ppo.png)

 ### DPPO
+#### DISCLAIMER: The DPPO implementation here is incorrect.
+It does not properly aggregate the gradients during training.
 Distributed algorithms use multiple processes to speed up existing algorithms such as PPO.
 There arent as many simple resources on DPPO but I used a few different sources noted in my code such as [this repo](https://github.com/alexis-jacq/Pytorch-DPPO).

 ## Graph Neural Networks